cvxopt/cvxopt/src/C/SuiteSparse/UMFPACK/README.txt

     ----------------------------------------------------------------------------

-    Contents.m			for "help umfpack" listing of toolbox contents GNUmakefile			a nice Makefile, for GNU make Makefile			an ugly Unix Makefile (for older make's)
+    Contents.m			for "help umfpack" listing of toolbox contents

     lu_normest.m		1-norm estimate of A-L*U (by Hager & Davis).
     luflop.m			for "help luflop"